machinat/sociably/website/docs/dialog-script.md

 ```

 We `build` the script with the metadata object and the script body in JSX.
-Note that the `name` of a acript have to be unique in your app.
+Note that the `name` of a script has to be unique in your app.

 Let's break down how it works.